itsmeowForks/rust-g/README.md

 The [cargo] tool handles compilation, as well as automatically downloading and compiling all Rust dependencies.
-The default configuration is suitable for use with the [tgstation] codebase.
-To compile in release mode (recommended for speed):
+The default configuration is suitable for use with the [tgstation] codebase, but not [beestation].
+To compile in release mode:

 ```sh
 cargo build --release